A guest blog by Robyn Crowther

 As adults, only some species feed, as like mayflies and stoneflies this life stage is primarily for reproduction.
 Female adults of some species are flightless, and even those that can fly tend to spend their days resting on bank side vegetation, taking to the wing in the early night.
 That being said, some species do take part in daytime swarms over streams and ponds.
 These swarms can include long-horned caddis from the family Leptoceridae, so called for their unfeasibly long antennae!

-Due to the current COVID-19 restrictions, our digitisation team has had to pause its on-site activity including imaging the EPT collections.
-So far we have imaged 20% of the collections and around 30% of the collections are prepped and ready to be put through the ALICE set-up.
-We have been spending our time working from home transcribing all the records we can get our hands on!
-This data will be available on the Museum’s Data Portal very soon, and in the meantime, be sure to check out @IUCN_riverflies and @IUCNssc on Twitter for IUCN news, and keep up to date with other Virtual Access and SYNTHESYS+ projects via @SynthesysEU.
+This data will be available on the Museum’s Data Portal very soon.
+Be sure to check out @IUCN_riverflies and @IUCNssc on Twitter for IUCN news, and keep up to date with other Virtual Access and SYNTHESYS+ projects via @SynthesysEU.